Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Introduction

-There is also mounting evidence suggesting that taxation plays a substantial role in explaining policyholder behavior in VAs and life insurance products, and is a factor that induces an inconsistency between the policyholder's valuation and the insurer's valuation of the contract \citep[see for example][]{AlonsoGarcia-2024, Horneff-2015, Moenig-2016, Molent-2020, Ulm-2020}.
-This is primarily due to the fact that VA issuers are focused on the total payments (and the cost of covering guarantees) made to policyholders throughout the contact, whereas the policyholders are concerned about after-tax cash flows from the contract \citep{Bauer-2023}.
-In particular, within a risk-neutral valuation framework, \citet{Moenig-2016} find that incorporating taxation leads to VA contract prices which closely match empirically observed values.
+There is also mounting evidence suggesting that taxation plays a substantial role in explaining policyholder behavior in VAs and life insurance products by inducing an inconsistency between the policyholder's valuation and the insurer's valuation of the contract \citep[see, for example,][]{AlonsoGarcia-2024, Horneff-2015, Moenig-2016, Molent-2020, Ulm-2020}.\footnote{Indeed, majority of studies on the interaction between variable annuities and taxation \citep[see for example][]{Horneff-2015, Moenig-2016} are set in a US setting, where VA contracts are tax deferred.
+In contrast, the work of \citet{Ulm-2020} and \citet{AlonsoGarcia-2024} more closely reflect the taxation environment in New Zealand and Australia, respectively.
+Without explicitly dealing with taxes, \citet{GaoUlm-2015} establish a similar gap for a VA with a GMDB rider between the policyholder's willingness-to-pay (established using an optimal lifecycle utility approach) and the insurer's risk-neutral valuation given the policyholder's optimal strategy.} This is primarily due to the fact that VA issuers are focused on the total payments (and the cost of covering guarantees) made to policyholders throughout the contact, whereas the policyholders are concerned about after-tax cash flows from the contract \citep{Bauer-2023}.
+Within a risk-neutral valuation framework, \citet{Moenig-2016} find that incorporating taxation leads to VA contract prices which closely match empirically observed values.
 Using a life-cycle utility approach, \citet{Horneff-2015} find that taxation typically lowers the demand for VAs with GMWB riders, with policyholders finding direct investment in equity more advantageous. \citet{Moenig-2021} shows that, through an extension of the subjective risk-neutral valuation framework of \citet{Moenig-2016}, a higher tax rate on investments made outside the VA contract (similar to the external investments considered in \citet{Horneff-2015}) makes the VA contract more attractive to the policyholder.
 Furthermore, \citet{Moenig-2021} shows that optimal policyholder withdrawal behavior is substantially different if the policyholder does not have the option to invest their withdrawals in a separate investment account.\footnote{Another key finding of \citet{Moenig-2021} is that the optimal withdrawal behavior of the policyholder obtained through the subjective risk-neutral valuation framework, accounting for taxation and allowing the policyholder to invest the proceeds from their VA in alternative investments (separate from the VA contract), is consistent with that arising from life-cycle utility approaches \citep[for example]{Horneff-2015}.
 Given the difficulty in ascertaining the utility function of policyholder, this result justifies the use of the risk-neutral valuation approach in assessing optimal policyholder withdrawal behavior. }